-The complexity and layers of flavors are a big part of what make chicken Marbella so enticing, but it also makes choosing just the right wine a little less straightforward than it is for some other meals.
+The complexity and layers of flavors are a big part of what makes this food so enticing, but it also makes choosing just the right wine a little less straightforward than it is for some other meals.

 And some whites can work wonders.
 The complex marriage of rich sweetness and salty savoriness suggests something with relatively high acid to cut through.